THE WOMEN’S CENTURY

 The modern service based economy also favors women for the simple reason that women have also been conditioned by hundreds of thousands of years of evolution to provide service, while men have been conditioned to receive service.
 Dr. Dov Yannai of the Adam Institute in Israel has divided the work market into four categories: Hi-tech, low tech, no tech and “motech” (the Hebrew word for sweetheart).
 “Motech” refers to very personal services geared to making us feel better.

+Hi-tech of course gets the most publicity because it is dramatic and exciting and has profound economic, social and cultural impacts.
+But the simple fact of the matter is that it creates relatively few jobs.
+Most of the jobs being created are in the services: no-tech or “motech”.
 The hospitality industry is a prime example of “motech”.
 Tourism is the world’s biggest employer and biggest export-industry.
 It accounts for over 10% of the global work force, over 10% of the global GNP and about 11% of global consumer spending.
 Along with oil revenues it is the largest earner of foreign currency in the Developing World.
 Tourism also offers women from the Developing World greater employment opportunities in the money economy and thus indirectly contributes to an improvement in women’s status in these countries.

 Women dominate other areas of “Motech”: alternative massage treatments, cosmetology, catering, gerontology services and others.
 This has radically changed their impact on the economy.
 Note the following statistics from the United States Department of Labor: